m417z/ntdoc/descriptions/system_information_class.md

-Enumeration type `SYSTEM_INFORMATION_CLASS` defines information classes for a lot of system settings This type is used with function `NtQuerySystemInformation` and `NtSetSystemInformation`.
+Enumeration type `SYSTEM_INFORMATION_CLASS` defines information classes for a lot of system settings.
+This type is used with function `NtQuerySystemInformation` and `NtSetSystemInformation`.
 For detailed information see descriptions of structures associated with information classes below.